allandao/KTH-DevOps-Tutorial-Killercoda/Semgrep/step4/step.md

 ### Semgrep Documentation

 Now we suggest you to experiment further!
-For more information on patterns, find out more here: https://semgrep.dev/docs/writing-rules/pattern-syntax/ https://semgrep.dev/docs/writing-rules/pattern-examples/
+For more information on patterns, find out more here:

+https://semgrep.dev/docs/writing-rules/pattern-syntax/

+https://semgrep.dev/docs/writing-rules/pattern-examples/

-For more information about rules, which are helpful for ensuring our patterns are no longer one time use via a command, check out these links: https://semgrep.dev/docs/writing-rules/generic-pattern-matching/ https://semgrep.dev/docs/writing-rules/rule-syntax/
+For more information about rules, which are helpful for ensuring our patterns are no longer one time use via a command, check out these links:

-### Conclusion

-Great!
-We hope you've enjoyed this concise tutorial on Semgrep and seen how easy it is to use.
-The goal of Semgrep is to be lightweight and based in the command line so you can easily use it without context switching and thus be more efficient.
-In addition, it inherently was built as an efficient and thus quick tool, meaning shorter runtime times and thus shorter pipeline runs.
-No more excuses regarding insecure code as a DevOps engineer!
+https://semgrep.dev/docs/writing-rules/generic-pattern-matching/

+https://semgrep.dev/docs/writing-rules/rule-syntax/